SoftUni-Internal/interactive-content/EN/08-Design-Patterns/04-Behavioral-patterns.md

 }
 ```

-Now, let's create our classes which implement our Command interface that we've created.
+Further let's create our classes which implement our Command interface that we have created.

 ``` java
 public class OpenText implements Command